Coming up on Connections: Thursday, November 11

 - Mike Eastman, Brigadier General (ret), and executive director of the ETS Sponsorship Program

 Then in our second hour, a 1983 bombing in Beirut took the lives of more than 240 U.S. service members, including local Marines.
-We sit down with a one of the survivors.
+We sit down with a veteran who survived the attack and a veteran who helped survivors.
 Our guests:

 For more content featuring U.S. veterans, please visit wxxi.org/veterans.